-Some extra guidance and help in lessons done at home, as parents may choose to delve deeper into the subjects they are learning at CCA on their own.
+- Some extra guidance and help in lessons done at home, as parents may choose to delve deeper into the subjects they are learning at CCA on their own.

 - Extra CCA days for occasions such as the Christmas party after first semester classes are complete, as well as other gatherings such as the end of the year Performance Night and Field Day.

 - What about lunch?

 Each Tuesday we will have an option for lunch to be purchased at CCA.
 These lunch options will be at low cost – around $5, not including a drink.
-We will typically have one lunch option per Tuesday, and will let you know ahead of time what that lunch will be so you can sign up via Venmo up until 9am on Tuesday.
+We will typically have one lunch option per Tuesday, and will let you know ahead of time what that lunch will be so you can sign up and pay via Venmo until 9am on Tuesday.
 If your student would prefer to bring a lunch, they are welcome to do that.
 We will sell bottled water for anyone who needs a drink.
 If we are gone for lunch on field trips, then students will be responsible for providing their own lunches.
 As each field trip will be unique, there may be times we have an option of purchasing a lunch elsewhere.
 We will communicate lunch options about individual field trips as those field trips approach. **We are a NUT FREE facility, as we have several students with severe allergies, so do please keep that in mind when packing a lunch for tutorial or a field trip.**

 - Are snacks allowed?